softwaremill/FoXAI/README.md

 **Important**: For any problems regarding installation we advise to refer first to our [FAQ](FAQ.md).

+Usage of image ``pytorch/pytorch:1.12.1-cuda11.3-cudnn8-runtime`` is not advised as it uses Python 3.7 and Ubuntu 18.04, which does not support easily python3.8.

 ## GPU acceleration

 In order to use the torch library with GPU acceleration, you need to install